 As Director of involvement and services, Stewart is responsible for guiding the charity wide four nations approach to all our work alongside the establishment of our local, national and UK services offer.
 In addition, creating the catalyst and momentum for our involvement aspirations, particularly amongst people with arthritis, their family and friends.

-She has been with arthritis research uk since 2011, in the comms team before becoming head of coms and now Director of Comms and Marketing.
+She has been with Versus Arthritis since 2011, in the comms team before becoming Head of Comms and now Director of Comms and Marketing.

 Her background is in communications, working with charities, public and private sector organisations on campaigns to change our attitudes and behaviours – from protecting our sexual health to tackling digital exclusion and persuading people to stop smoking.